Director: Carl Th. Dreyer

 The epoch preceding it was rigid and brittle, impastoed by centuries of Christian culture.

-This version of the past starts with James Joyce’s Ulysses.
+This version of the future starts with James Joyce’s Ulysses.
 Lapping the coast of this island in time, we chance upon all manner of disturbed and disturbing phenomena: Freud’s psychoanalysis, Einstein’s theory of relativity, atonal music, Darwinism, the Great War, Nietzsche’s apparent godlessness, cubism.

 Among the fragments that T.S.
 Eliot invited us to “shore against our ruin”, we find, like a message in a bottle, Carl Th.
 Dreyer’s Michael (1924).